kharriiTD/quiz_game/README.md

 ## Testing

 I have manually tested this project by doing the following:
- - Passed the code through a PEP8 liner and confirmed that there are no problems.
+ - Passed the code through a PEP8 liner .
  - Given invalid inputs: string when numbers are expected.
  - Tested in my local terminal and the Code Institute Heroku terminal.

 ## Bugs
-I cuold'nt implement the correct answer after each question.

 ## Remaining Bugs
-I cuoldnt print out the totalt result in the end.

 ## Validator Testing